teacurran/panda/INSTALL.markdown

 You will have to configure config/panda\_init.rb on the server, and optionally config/error\_messages.yml.

 There are no system daemons to install.
+There is just a cron job, called "immortalize" that monitors the processes, restarts them when they quit, and notifies you when they go down more than 5 times in an hour.
+First you will need the "immortalize" rubygem installed on the server:

+    sudo gem install immortalize

-There is just a cron job that can be automatically installed by running:
+Then you can install it to a cron job by running:

     cap deploy:immortalize\_daemons